Overview

 This ensures that changes are reviewed before they impact production.

-NOTE: Approval Requests Are Turned Off by default.
+NOTE: Approval Requests are turned OFF by default.

 Approval Requests must be explicitly enabled for each supported feature where you want review and control.